 We AREN’T experts.

 I have to especially give credit to the Ask Pauline website, a compendium about homeschooling in Pennsylvania.
-I based the entirety of our “paperwork process” – removing Sarah from public school, filing our affidavit and objectives, having our objectives pre-approved because of Sarah’s IEP in public school, etc. – on material from that site.
+I based the entirety of our “paperwork process” – removing Ashar from public school, filing our affidavit and objectives, having our objectives pre-approved because of Ashar’s IEP in public school, etc. – on material from that site.
 I found the book log and attendance log I’ve chosen to use there.
 If you’re homeschooling in PA, I highly recommend it.

 This article, “Learning With Asperger’s: A Parent’s Perspective,” by Anita S. Charles, says a BUNCH of stuff I wish I was articulate enough to have said on my own.
-The reasoning in here is a HUGE part of why we homeschool – we want to work to Sarah’s strengths instead of constantly having her feel like she’s supposed to be “fixing” her supposed weaknesses.
+The reasoning in here is a HUGE part of why we homeschool – we want to work to Ashar’s strengths instead of constantly having her feel like she’s supposed to be “fixing” her supposed weaknesses.

 I have no problem with any and all of my material being pinned, including photos.